 Important info from School Board Chairman Ryan Sawyers reveals the stakes around the May 6 Board of County Supervisors meeting that will decide if funding will support the unanimously-passed 2016-17 School Board budget for educating 88,000 PWCS students.
 Click for the facts

 Head Start is a federally funded program for preschool children from low income families.
 The Head Start program is operated by Prince William County Public Schools for children between the ages of 4 and 5 years old.
 Children who attend Head Start participate in a variety of educational activities, receive medical and dental care, and participate in the USDA food program.
 Services are also offered to meet the special needs of children with disabilities.

 Head Start provides children with activities that help them grow mentally, socially, emotionally, and physically.
 The Head Start staff recognizes that parents are the first and most important teachers of their children.
 Parent involvement is encouraged in all Head Start activities.

-For additional information on finding the school your child(ren) will attend please click on
+For additional information on finding the school boundary you live in, please click on

 Frequently asked questions:

 How does my child qualify for Head Start?